 How does it relate to space?

 The same way while reading, one does not see each letter on the page and read.
 It is the combinations of letters what makes a visual texture which is called ‘gray’.
-That is what makes you read and go through quickly.
+That is what makes us read and go through quickly.

 Examples: Devanagari is the script which is in use by lot of languages.
 One who is used to seeing Devanagari for the only language Hindi will when see Devanagari text set in Marathi will quite instantly realize and feel that this does not seem like Hindi.